scottnonnenberg/blog/pages/posts/2017-01-10-find-a-test-rhythm-dev-productivity-tip-4.md

   - software
 ---

 I've been [told that I'm a very productive developer](https://scottnonnenberg.com/work/#scotts-value-add-is-beyond-mere-lines-of-code-h).
 And I want you to have my techniques!
-Welcome to the fourth of my developer productivity tips: **Find a test rhythm**.
+Welcome to my fourth [developer productivity tip](/tags/dev-productivity/): **Find a test rhythm**.

 Stop worrying about test philosophy and start doing.
 Find a testing technique that works for you and make it into a habit.